I updated sections of this article in April 2023 with new research

 Initially, all these interactions were controlled via indirect, physical controls.
 But over time, with each generation, the display grows in size, and the number of physical controls decreases.

 The latest generation Golf is another important step because even the secondary interactions are not moved to the touch interface.
-Most of the physical buttons that remain are the ones that are legally required.
+The few physical buttons that remain are the ones that are legally required.

 In 2001, BMW launched iDrive, one of the first in-vehicle infotainment systems.
 It was designed around indirect interactions via a controller close to the gear lever.
 At the time, it was a good balance between available technology, cost, and usability.

 By relying on mental models and without the movement restriction of indirect controllers, tertiary tasks are performed significantly faster via touch interactions when compared to indirect controls.
-Even compared to other possible interaction techniques like gesture interaction and voice interaction, touch interaction performs equal, if not better.
+Even compared to other possible interaction techniques like gesture interaction and voice interaction, touch interaction performs equally, if not better.

 Disadvantages of Touch Screens

-One of those is visual attention.
-When interacting with a touch screen, drivers need to move their visual attention from the road to the screen to find the object they want to select.
+The most important one is visual attention.
+When interacting with a touch screen, drivers need to move their visual attention from the road to the screen to find the element they want to select.
 Furthermore, they have to coordinate their finger to that object without any tactile objects guiding it.
 When looking at the classification of interactions, it is clear that touch screens are therefore not suited for secondary interactions.
 Any interaction which occurs frequently and manipulates only one or two variables, like volume or fan speed, is best suited for an interaction mode that is permanently available and can be operated blindly.